Jan Prosper Witkiewicz: Later life

 Witkiewicz reached Kabul on Christmas Eve 1837 and had Christmas dinner with the British representative Sir Alexander Burnes, the American adventurer Josiah Harlan, and the Emir of Afghanistan, Dost Mohammad Khan.
 Burnes described Witkiewicz: He was a gentlemanly and agreeable man, of about thirty years of age, spoke French, Turkish and Persian fluently, and wore the uniform of an officer of the Cossacks.
 At first, Dost Mohammad favoured the British since they were nearby, but on receiving Lord Auckland's ultimatum he turned to Witkiewicz.
 In Kabul, Witkiewicz presented himself as a messenger from Emperor Nicholas I. Still, Dost Mohammad noted that the letter that Witkewicz had brought with him purportedly from Nicholas himself had no signature.
 Witkewicz's letter had as its seal the Russian imperial double-headed eagle, which Burnes made a copy of.
 Burnes showed his copy to Charles Masson, who recalled:Captain Burnes pointed out to me the large exterior seal on the envelope.
 I sent for a loaf of Russian sugar from the bazaar, at the bottom of which we found precisely the same seal.
 Meanwhile, in London, Palmerston called in the Russian ambassador Count Carlo Andrea Pozzo di Borgo and complained about Russian activities in Afghanistan.
 Seeing that the British were in an aggressive mood, the Russians recalled both Simonich and Witkiewicz while making some pretence that both had exceeded their instructions.
 For the rest, see First Anglo-Afghan War.

-Witkiewicz reached Saint Petersburg on May 1, 1839.
-What went on between him and minister Nesselrode is disputed:
+Witkiewicz reached Saint Petersburg on 1 May 1839.
+What went on between him and Minister Nesselrode is disputed:

 According to one account, Nesselrode refused to see him, saying he knew of no Captain Vikevitch, except an adventurer of that name who, it was reported, had been lately engaged in some unauthorised intrigues in Caubul [Kabul].
 A week after reaching St. Petersburg, he was found shot dead in his hotel room.
-A pistol was by his side and a pile of burnt papers in the room.
+A pistol was by his side and a pile of burnt papers was in the room.
 Witkiewicz had committed suicide as Nesselrode had disallowed him, claiming his visit to Kabul was not on his orders.
 With his dream of a diplomatic career in ruins, Witkiewicz had decided to take his own life.

 Imperial Russian accounts disagree, stating that he was honoured and was even granted an audience with the Tsar the next day.
 They hint at a British-backed assassination to prevent Witkeiwicz from sharing the valuable intelligence that he had collected on Afghanistan and that the assassins probably burned his papers.

-There is also an explanation that he committed suicide after a visit from an old Polish friend the same day, in which he was severely criticized for having been a traitor of the ideals of his youth (independence from Russia) and for his service in the ranks of his country's Russian enemy.
+There is also an explanation that he committed suicide after a visit from an old Polish friend the same day, in which he was severely criticized for having been a traitor to the ideals of his youth (independence from Russia) and for his service in the ranks of his country's Russian enemy.